ronkow/python-for-data-practitioners/README.md

 <img src="./images/python_install.png" width="500" alt="Python Windows Installer">

-Among the optional features, be sure to select `pip` which we will use to install Jupyterlab.
-The documentation can be accessed from the Python website so `Documentation` is optional. `py launcher` helps you to run different versions of Python installed on your system.
+Among the optional features, be sure to select `pip` which we will use to install Jupyterlab. `Documentation` provides a link to the documention on the Python website as well as documentation you can access locally which I find useful. `py launcher` helps you to run different versions of Python installed on your system.
 We do not need this now so you can uncheck this option. `tcl/tk` (tool command language/toolkit) is for Python's tkinter module, used to build graphical user interfaces.
 If you do not wish to use IDLE, you can uncheck `tcl/tk and IDLE`. `Python test suite` is for core developers of the Python language so you can uncheck this as well.
 For this tutorial, we will select `Documentation`, `pip` and `tcl/tk and IDLE`.

 <img src="./images/python_optional_features.png" width="500" alt="Python Windows Installer">